iu2frl/WavelogDocker/README.md

-~~This repository is no longer relevant other than fore some personal testing, by cooperating with the Cloudlog creators, this is now included in the official release [magicbug/Cloudlog](https://github.com/magicbug/Cloudlog)~~

-Unarchiving the repository as the original creator removed the Docker support

-## CloudlogDocker
+# WavelogDocker

-Create a Cloudlog instance on a Docker container
+Create a Wavelog instance on a Docker container

+## Experimental

 ## Requirements
 - MySQL engine up and running